Egypt’s foreign debt up more than 10 percent from last year

 - Alaska Air faces backlash after gay couple forced to give up seats

+President Abdel-Fattah el-Sissi, who was re-elected earlier this year in a vote in which all potentially serious rivals were arrested or withdrew under pressure, has repeatedly called on Egyptians to be patient, saying the long-overdue reforms will pay off with time.
+Last month, Prime Minister Mustafa Madbouly said Egyptians should start benefiting from the reform program within two years.

+The IMF praised the reforms in May, pointing to the country’s 5.2 percent growth rate, a percentage point higher than the previous year.

-Egypt’s foreign reserves exceeded $44 billion as of May, the highest level since December 2010.
+Egypt says its foreign reserves have increased to $44 billion as of May, the highest level since before the 2011 uprising.